 The Board is ultimately responsible for the system of governance and believes that the affairs of the Company should be conducted in accordance with best business practice.
 Accordingly, the Board maintains a governance framework which it formally reviews and approves.
-The governance framework has been developed to ensure that the Company operates to high ethical values.
-The framework adopted by the Company ensures that the Board maintains oversight of all risk and governance operations and upholds its responsibility for delivering long-term value for the Company's shareholders.
-The framework enables the Board to maintain its focus on setting an appropriate culture, aimed at delivering the right outcomes for its customers, whilst discharging its duties effectively.
+The Framework has been developed to ensure that the Company operates to high ethical values.
+The Framework adopted by the Company ensures that the Board maintains oversight of all risk and governance operations and upholds its responsibility for delivering long-term value for the Company's shareholders.
+The Framework enables the Board to maintain its focus on setting an appropriate culture, aimed at delivering the right outcomes for its customers, whilst discharging its duties effectively.

-The Governance Framework is formally reviewed and approved by the Board following recommendation from the AR&CC.
-It was last approved in December 2021.
+The Framework is formally reviewed and approved by the Board following recommendation from the AR&CC.

 The JAA ensures that all operational and management services are provided by the Administrator, and the Reinsurance Agreement ensures that all risks underwritten by the Company are 100% reinsured by the Administrator, with the exception of eligible terrorism above a minimum retention and flood risks, which are reinsured by Pool Re and Flood Re respectively.
 The Board continually reviews the adequacy and effectiveness of the outsourced arrangement with the Administrator including through its Board Evaluation and by reviewing associated agreements.
-The Chair of the Board meets annually with the CEO of the Administrator.
+The Chair of the Board meets regularly with the CEO of the Administrator.